 How were the IIoT technologies Metova employed integrated with cloud and IT infrastructure?

 Metova designed the new solutions on the AWS Cloud and AWS IoT platforms and architected a secure manner to integrate with existing on-premise legacy infrastructure in a fault-tolerant and high availability manner.

 Were there any problems with interoperability or security?

-Herc-U-Lift’s databases are secured on their internal network, while our IIoT solution is deployed in Amazon’s AWS service.
+Herc-U-Lift’s ERP maintenance module is secured on their internal network, while our IIoT solution is deployed in Amazon’s AWS service.
 Herc-U-Lift needed assurance that all data would be secured in transmission and in storage, and proper controls were in place for writing data to the ERP.
 Metova architected the solution to use site-to-cloud VPN and defined data governance to separate equipment data from operational and financial data.